marianaobmorais/pipex/README.md

 ## About

 This project explores two shell concepts: Redirections and Pipes.
 In order to make a C program that recreates the behaviour of shell pipes and rediretions, I had to learn about UNIX processes.
-In my code, I have a while loop that forks the main process for every command to be executed in a child process.
-This way, the program, as the parent process, keeps running and doesn't end at the first command execution.

 The mandatory part consists of a simple program that takes 4 arguments:
 ```shell